 SECTION 5.
-Before any driveway opening is constructed onto or into a Town road, the owner of said property must obtain a permit from the Board of Selectmen or their designee.
+Before any driveway opening is constructed onto or into a Town road, the owner of said property must obtain a permit from the Select Board or their designee.
 The design of the opening must be in accordance with the following standard: